dcao/website/website/blog/2025-10-10--dysphoria-discipline/index.md

 ---

-This blog post has been the sum of many months of late-night rants and co-commiseration sessions with many a close friend.
-A special shout-out to my dea friend [Florence](https://florenceyho.substack.com/p/a-flailing-attempt-at-self-reinvention) for inspiring me to write this out, and for all the folks with whom I've complained endlessly about myself.
-Y'all are why I'm still here :^)
+This blog post has been the sum total of the past half-year or so of couch talks, bar nights, and rant sessions over co-op dinners.
+The thoughts and ideas of so many different friends and community members are interwoven throughout this piece, and I'm so thankful to all y'all for the time and space we get to share together.
+Y'all are the reason I'm still here <3

+A special shout-out to my dear friend [Florence](https://florenceyho.substack.com/p/a-flailing-attempt-at-self-reinvention) for inspiring me to write this out!
+I hope I can speak to the early 20s feelings of confusion and aimlessness as poignantly as she has.